• Skip to primary navigation

 Light energy comes from the Sun and is absorbed by chlorophyll ( found in chloroplasts ).
 It is chlorophyll that gives leaves their green colour.

-The glucose created in photosynthesis is converted into other substances including starch for storage of energy.
+The glucose created in photosynthesis is converted into other substances, including starch, for the storage of energy.
 This energy can be released by respiration.

 What affects photosynthesis?